Leads: Maj Mary Stuever, MAJ Ashley Hydrick, Dr. Patricia Meza, COL Tamara Funari

-Additional assistance in developing and implementing this crisis standards of care can be accessed in the milBook under: https://www.milsuite.mil/book/groups/covid-19-clinical-operations-group
+Additional assistance in developing and implementing this crisis standards of care can be accessed in the milBook through the following link: https://www.milsuite.mil/book/groups/covid-19-clinical-operations-group

 There are limited resources for both the treatment and the diagnosis of COVID-19.
 Within the framework of responding to a global crisis, there must be evaluation and conservation of critical resources in terms of personnel, supplies and equipment.
 This section offers the resources for establishing a protocol for resource management with the focus on conservation.
 This is a broad approach and should be tailored to the resources of the facility for which the provider is managing.

-The below table published by New England Journal of Medicine is a community standard consensus opinion of values.
+Table 1 published by the New England Journal of Medicine is a community standard consensus opinion of values.

 During a local, regional, national and global crisis, many decisions may require ethical considerations.
 These decisions are best managed in a multidisciplinary/multi-level command structure setting employing a good, better, best approach.
-Additional resources are listed below.
+See the following Resources listed.

 Medical triage is a familiar concept for all military medical personnel.
 The primary goal of saving as many lives as possible remains the same for pandemic disease triage.
-However, the operational concepts shift to two main ideas:
+However, the operational concepts shift to the following main ideas:

-Outside of medical setting personnel must practice basic public health and infection prevention guidelines that focus on:
+Outside of medical settings, personnel must practice basic public health and infection prevention guidelines that focus on:

 Social Distancing is the practice of maintaining a minimum amount of separation between individuals and all other persons outside of their routine close contacts.
-Routine close contacts are those groups that routinely experience a close contact environment.
 Examples include roommates in barracks/quarters, family members in the same household, and teams that routinely experience unavoidable close contact in execution of daily duties (e.g., medical staff).
 For social distancing consider the following:

 Shelter-in-Place Restrictions require that all personnel limit their activity to quarters and their designated duty location (ONLY during their scheduled work period).
 This mandates NO social gathering or non-essential activities outside of personal areas AND closure of non-essential facilities (e.g., MWR, shoppettes).
-Essential activities/facilities include dining facilities (See Food Safety and Food Service section for more information **INSERT LINK**),duty activities (as scheduled), medical care, and personal laundry.
+Essential activities/facilities include dining facilities (See Food Safety and Food Service section for more information duty activities as scheduled), medical care, and personal laundry.

 Outbreak response requires advanced staffing approaches to ensure safety and well-being of staff and patients, while limiting the spread of infectious disease.
 Facility managers should identify and assign essential personnel as per operational planning.
 Plans should identify tiered strategy planning and minimal risk approach.
 The tiered staffing strategy for pandemic (below) will be applied and tailored according to local resources and manning.
 Exact staffing plans and staffing ratios will depend on personnel, resources, and mission requirements.
 Additional considerations include: